OmniLayer/omni-devops/README.md

 ## Installing support for AWS

-The instructions for setting up the various servers include the `--provider=aws` option which require that Vagrant have support for AWS installed and a AWS base box named "omni-aws" created.
-(It is possible to use Vagrant with VirtualBox, in which case you can skip this section and ommit the `--provider=aws` argument)
+The instructions for setting up the various servers show the `--provider=aws` option enclosed in square brackets `[` `]` which indicates that it is an optional option.
+If used, the `--provider=aws` option requires that Vagrant have support for AWS installed and a AWS base box named "omni-aws" created.
+(If the option is not specified, Vagrant will use VirtualBox on your local system, in which case you can skip this section.)

 1. Install the Vagrant AWS plugins